z1996xm/BIGTREETECH/docs/TFT35.md

 **Firmware update method:**

-​	&nbsp;&nbsp;Firmware file name： BIGTREE_TFT35_V3.0.(version number).bin
+Firmware file name： BIGTREE_TFT35_V3.0.(version number).bin

-​	&nbsp;&nbsp;Fonts & icons folder name: TFT35
+Fonts & icons folder name: TFT35

-​	&nbsp;&nbsp;First copy the above firmware and TFT35 folder to SD root directory, and then insert the card into the SD card slot of the board.
+First copy the above firmware and TFT35 folder to SD root directory, and then insert the card into the SD card slot of the board.
 Next, boot the board 	&nbsp;&nbsp;or press the reset key, then wait for firmware, fonts and icons update is completed.

-​	&nbsp;&nbsp;For customizable firmware, please refer to the file TFT35-V3.0-PIN.
+For customizable firmware, please refer to the file TFT35-V3.0-PIN.

 ## **PRECAUTIONS**